Kumopascaline/Hiring-Salary-Prediction-Model/README.md

-# Hiring-Salary-Prediction-Model
-This README is designed to be professional, clear, and visually engaging for anyone visiting your GitHub repository.
-You can copy the content below and save it as a file named `README.md`.

----

 # Salary Prediction Model using Linear Regression

 This project implements a **Multiple Linear Regression** model to automate salary estimations for an HR department.
 The model predicts a candidate's salary based on three key factors: experience, written test score, and personal interview score.